 Party Guidelines Anyone having a pool party must adhere to the following guidelines: ❑ NO pool parties will be scheduled during holiday weekends and July 4th. ❑ NO after hours pool parties will be permitted. ❑ Party cancelation or cancelation due to inclement weather: Parties canceled at least 24 hours ahead of time, please email denise.carlton@charlotte-pmg.comIf you are canceling due to inclement weather the day of the party, please alert the on-duty pool staff at least two hours prior to party start time.
 Failure to follow the cancellation policy will result in a non-refund. ❑ The charge for each lifeguard is $40.00 per hour. ❑ Party sponsor is responsible for helping clean up after the party.
-If additional clean-up time is required, party sponsor is responsible for paying for the additional clean-up time. ❑ Children’s Parties (Age 12 and under): Party host will be provided a “Pool Party Orientation” sheet.
+If additional clean-up time is required, the party sponsor is responsible for paying for the additional clean-up time. ❑ Children’s Parties (Age 12 and under): Party host will be provided a “Pool Party Orientation” sheet.
 Please review this sheet PRIOR to your party.

 Staffing guidelines required for a pool party: